Maggie submitted her software program that took care of guest registration when they arrive at the reception.

 So did Steve, the project manager, realizing that he had a problem on his hands.
 Requirements were not documented and detailed properly, in spite of him conducting regular Requirement Clarification meetings with the customer.

-To manage scope project manager needs to think about project activities required to ensure that the project includes all the work required, and just the work required, to complete the project successfully.
+To manage scope, project manager needs to think about project activities required to ensure that the project includes all the work required, and only the work required, to complete the project successfully.

 Why does this happen?